Update - bursaries for 2016 have finished

-Epilepsy Action is offering up to three bursaries of £3,000, to postgraduate students wishing to undertake non-laboratory based research into clinical, healthcare, medical, educational, social or psychological aspects of epilepsy.
+Each year, Epilepsy Action offers up to three bursaries of up to £3,000, to postgraduate students wishing to undertake non-laboratory based research into clinical, healthcare, medical, educational, social or psychological aspects of epilepsy.

 - Students should be registered on a postgraduate degree programme at a UK university

 - Applicants should be resident within the UK

 - The research must be relevant to Epilepsy Action’s 10 year goals (see below)

 By 2022, we aim to see:

 - Fewer epilepsy related deaths

 - Rates of epilepsy misdiagnosis going down